richardstartin/richardstartin.github.io/_posts/2021-11-28-5-java-mundane-performance-tricks.md

 Most of the time it isn't really necessary to _optimise_ software, but this post contains 5 tips to avoid making software written in Java slower for the sake of it.

+> **How to read this post:** it didn't take long for the term _premature optimisation_ to arise after posting this on the Internet.
+Apart from item 5 (you are burning money if you are still using JDK8), none of this advice is important enough to contort code to take advantage of.
+The particular block of code may never get called much, which is where the mantra to fix performance problems once they have been identified comes from.
+However, for one reason or another, I have looked at probably thousands of profiles of Java code I didn't write during my career, and all of these things have shown up in profiles several times.
+That is, these things **do** cause excessive resource consumption in real applications and libraries.
+Sometimes, when there is a bottleneck, it indicates a design problem, and preventing the bottleneck from being called so often is usually more effective than speeding up the block of code at the bottleneck.
+On the other hand, you don't **need** to be resizing `HashMap`s at least once per request if you have the information to size them properly in hand.
+If you can, size the `HashMap` properly, and it will never become a bottleneck showing up in other people's profiles down the line.

 1. TOC
 {:toc}